uswds/uswds-site/pages/documentation/migration-V3.md

    We recommend an online diff service like [quickdiff.net](https://quickdiff.net/), [diffchecker.com](https://diffchecker.com), or [text-compare.com](https://text-compare.com/).

-   Each of the files below is the most current version of the USWDS default settings.
-For each of these files, use the diff tool to find the differences between your settings file and the current defaults.
+   Each of the files below is from version 2.13.3 of the USWDS default settings.
+For each of these files, use the diff tool to find the differences between your settings file and the current (USWDS Version 3.X) defaults.

+    USWDS Version 2.13.3 Defaults
    - [Color settings](https://raw.githubusercontent.com/uswds/uswds/release-2.13.3/src/stylesheets/theme/_uswds-theme-color.scss)
    - [Component settings](https://raw.githubusercontent.com/uswds/uswds/release-2.13.3/src/stylesheets/theme/_uswds-theme-components.scss)
    - [General settings](https://raw.githubusercontent.com/uswds/uswds/release-2.13.3/src/stylesheets/theme/_uswds-theme-general.scss)